whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 It is the topic of the next course in the series, R: Data Handling - please sign up if interested.

-Well, we have reached the end of today’s course – we hope it was useful for you and good luck on your R journey!
+Well, we have reached the end of today's course – we hope it was useful for you and good luck on your R journey!
 Please see below for further reading and information.